 Three of our homes have nurses on site, while community nurses visit the rest on a regular basis.
-Every home is registered with a local GP practice which we fund for additional services such as weekly visits to the home.
+Each home is registered with a local GP practice that visits the home regularly, should you need an appointment.

 Finances

 Support with managing a resident's personal expenses.
 Our homes' administrative staff will manage a resident's personal expenses account in a safe way, ensuring that statements are available on request.